Donald Trump 2024 presidential campaign: Economy and trade

 Trump's economic agenda featured protective tariffs, lower taxation, and reduced regulations.
 He sought an economic nationalist system, with the income tax largely, if not completely, replaced by tariffs to defend local manufacturing.
 Protectionism had been a priority in his first presidency.
 In 2024, he vowed to enact even higher tariffs, including a 10% to 20% universal baseline tariff, 60% on China, between 25% and 100% on Mexico, and 100% on all cars made outside the U.S. Analysts noted that the proposed tariffs were especially targeted against China, seeing that, among other things, he proposed a four-year plan to phase out Chinese imports of essential goods.
 Overall, Trump's protectionist program intended to transform the U.S. into a self-sufficient economy.
 Nonetheless, many economists, including 23 Nobel Prize recipients, warned that it would "lead to higher prices, larger deficits, and greater inequality", as well as a trade war.

 One of Trump's key pledges was extending and expanding his 2017 tax cuts.
 These would further slash all individual and corporate tax rates, which he argued would stimulate America's energy industry and reduce inflation.
 Companies that made their products in the U.S. would see a reduced corporate rate from 21% to 15%.
 Furthermore, he intended to cut back on regulations he believed stifle job creation.
 A 50% reduction in energy prices was also in order.
 By October 2024, Reuters reported that Trump was "rolling out a new tax-cut proposal about once a week in an unusual rush in the final stretch of the campaign to sway voters".
 These included making car loan interest fully tax deductible.
 The former President notably suggested an end to income tax on Social Security benefits, and "No [federal] Tax On Tips".

 In light of the post-COVID inflation surge, Trump campaigned on ending the "inflation nightmare".
 However, as was the case with Harris' economic proposals, economists criticized his plan for potentially leading to an increase in inflation, along with adding around $15 trillion to the national debt.
 Trump also planned to devalue the U.S. dollar to cheapen American exports.

+On April 26, 2024, The Wall Street Journal reported Trump allies plan on greatly limiting the independence of the Federal Reserve should Trump win the election.
+Of particular note were plans to allow the president to directly set interest rates, remove Chair Jerome Powell before his term expires in 2026, and subject the Fed to oversight from the OMB.
+Trump stated in a press conference in August 2024 at Mar-a-Lago that he "[feels] the president should have at least [a] say in there" with respect to Federal Reserve interest rate decisions.
+In June 2024, 16 Nobel Prize in Economics laureates signed an open letter arguing that Trump's fiscal and trade policies coupled with efforts to limit the Federal Reserve's independence would reignite an inflation surge in the United States.